3/24/11

 Sunny and 64 degrees at 6:45 am.
 Cumberland Farms at the X is selling gas for $2.04.

 In 1986 Paul Goldberger, Pulitzer Prize winning architectural critic for the New York Times, described Springfield's downtown revitalization as "banal in the extreme" and "a noble city-scape desecrated by arrogant architects and city planners."
 Springfield has been ripped-off left and right.
-We have had our pants ripped right off us.
+In fact, we have had our pants ripped right off us.

 Dana Goodfield of Dana Chevrolet or whatever in Northampton has a chatty, congenial one to one style as he repeats the same commercial year after year.
 A lot of the discounts other dealers talk about are too good to be true but not so with him.
 The Roman Catholic Diocese has chosen Coldbrook Realty Services to dispose of properties like Blessed Sacrament in Westfield and St. Joseph's in Springfield.